mgamio/blog/book.markdown

 ---
 layout: page
-title: Book
+title: Algorithms for Coding Interview
-description: "Java Challenge: Cracking the Coding Interview: based on real interviews.
-Java Interview Questions You'll Most Likely Be Asked"
+description: "Based on real interviews.
+Java Interview Questions You'll Most Likely Be Asked.
+A MUST read for any Java Developer!
+Succinct and super informative!"
 permalink: /book/
 ---